Chandrahas-forge/DataChronicles/src/posts/PCA_Series_Part_3.md

 ## Connecting Eigenvectors to Previous Concepts

 Previously, we examined how matrices $A$ transform vectors through various operations, altering their directions and magnitudes.
-By imposing $Ax = \lambda x $, we introduce a special condition where certain vectors, called eigenvectors, retain their direction (or flip if the eigenvalue $lambda$ is negative), scaled by $lambda$.
-This reveals invariant subspaces where eigenvectors remain in their span, showcasing directions that the transformation $A$ leaves unchanged.
+By imposing $Ax = \lambda x$, we introduce a special condition where certain vectors, called eigenvectors, retain their direction \(or flip if the eigenvalue \($\lambda$\) is negative\), scaled by\($\lambda$\).
+This reveals invariant subspaces where eigenvectors remain in their span, showcasing directions that the transformation \($A$\) leaves unchanged.
 Thus, the eigenvalue equation identifies special vectors that provide simplified and insightful views of the transformation, maintaining proportional scaling rather than altering directions.

 ### Examples